-59020 Fetal contraction stress test \$20.00

-59025 Fetal non-stress test (MOMS \$70.00) \$15.00

-59030 Fetal scalp blood sampling \$20.00

-INTRODUCT ION

-59200 Insertion of cervical dilator (eg, laminaria, prostaglandin) (separate procedure) \$12.00

-REPAIR

-59300 Episiotomy or vaginal repair by other than attending physician 45 \$60.00

-Reimbursement amounts for the Medicaid Obstetrical and Maternal Services Program (MOMS) are noted in parenthesis after the description of each code.
-For information on the MOMS Program, see Information For All Providers, Policy Section.
+59020 59025 59030 Fetal contraction stress test Fetal non-stress test (MOMS \$70.00) Fetal scalp blood sampling 20.00 15.00 20.00 INTROE DUCTION 59200 Insertion of cervical dilator (eg, laminaria, prostaglandin) (separate procedure) 12.00 REPAIR 59300 Episiotomy or vaginal repair by other than attending 45 60.00 physician Reimbursement amounts for the Medicaid Obstetrical and Maternal Services Program (MOMS) are noted in parenthesis after the description of each code.
+For information on the

+(MOMS) are noted in parenthesis after the description of each code.
+For information MOMS Program, see Information For All Providers, Policy Section.